DMegaritis/multimobility_wrist/README.md

 - ClinicalTrials.gov: NCT06473168
 - IRAS: 340676 | CPMS: 61049

+The algorithms implemented in this repository have been published in Megaritis et al. 2025 [1].
+Their technical validity and performance in participants with multiple long-term conditions are described in detail in the paper.

 The work was funded by the Medical Research Council (MRC) Gap Fund award (UKRI/MR/B000091/1).

 ---